Taking Your Pet Abroad

 If you’re planning on travelling five days earlier or later than your pet to an EU country, you may need an Export Health Certificate or EHC to travel.
 You can check this with the APHA Centre for International Trade in Carlisle, by calling them on 03000 200 301 or email email@example.com with details of your trip.
 They will explain how an EHC works.

-To be issued with an EHC you will need to nominate an OV or official vet, like Coastway Vets, to check the EHC’s details against your pet’s health record and identification requirements.
-Once we receive the EHC, it will be completed and given to you 48 hours prior to your pet’s departure.
+To be issued with an EHC you will need to nominate an OV or Official Vet (we are not offering this service currently) to check the EHC’s details against your pet’s health record and identification requirements.
+Once your nominated vet receives the EHC, it will usually be completed and given to you 48 hours prior to your pet’s departure.

-Again, you’ll need to nominate an OV like Coastway Vets to check your pet’s details and issue the certificate ready for your travel.
+Again, you’ll need to nominate an OV to check your pet’s details and issue the certificate ready for your travel.